apostle-nl/phpunit-validation/README.md

 # PHPUnit Validation

-The PHPUnit Validation bundle allows you to use the Symfony [Validator](https://github.com/symfony/validator) component in PHPUnit tests.
+The PHPUnit Validation bundle allows you to use the Symfony [Validator](https://github.com/symfony/validator) validation rules in PHPUnit tests.

 ## Installation